starchildluke/centiskorch/src/content/nicknames/scolipede.md

 Scolipede was introduced in Generation 5 with a Bug/Poison typing which isn't particularly unique but there's still scope for great nicknames.

+Let's look at some info on Scolipede and suggested nicknames.

 ## Origins

 Scolipede is basically a purple centipede with a shape that doesn't necessary scream "centipede" like our good friend, [Centiskorch](/nicknames/centiskorch/).
 It's bulky, stands on four legs(?), and it's a red/magenta/purple kind of colour.
 And apparently, Centiskorch preys on Scolipede.
 Uh oh!

-So let's look at some possible nicknames for this multi-footed bug.

-(**Please note**: *some nicknames were suggested by GPT-3.5 Turbo, a large language model [LLM] created by OpenAI.
-I usually prompt it to give me two lots of lists and I prune them.
-Most of them don't make the cut and I'll always note if they were from an LLM.*)

 ## Nicknames

+My methodology for nicknames is as follows:

-I'm gonna rank these by tiers: S, A, B, C, and D. S is the best and D is the worst.
+* I rank nicknames by lettered tiers: S, A, B, C, and D. S is the best and D is the worst.
+* I may use generative AI for inspiration.
+I'll always mark these nicknames with an asterisk (\*) but they'll always be amended where necessary
+* I'll usually list my inspiration for a nickname so you know where they came from

+With all that said, let's look at those Scolipede nicknames!

 ### A-Tier